theprotein/mad-mark/README.md

 ## Layouts

 When you put your pages into `content/**/*` each of them get layout name based on folder name where they stay.
-For example file in `content/artciles/index.en.md` has `article` layout.
+For example file in `content/artiсles/index.en.md` has `articles` layout.
 If file stay in the root of `content` folder so it has `root` layout ;) What does it mean for you?
 It's an unlimited number of possibilities for content customization.
 For example put template below to `static/themes/<project-name>/page/_layout/page_layout_article.bemhtml.js`:

 ``` js
 block('page').mod('layout', 'article')(